Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/74HC595 & 7-Segment Display.rst

     :linenos:
     :language: python
     :lines: 15-21
+    :dedent:

-Subfunction selectDigit (digit) function is used to open one of the 7-segment display and close the other 7-segment display, where the parameter digit value can be 1,2,4,8.
+Subfunction **selectDigit** (digit) function is used to open one of the 7-segment display and close the other 7-segment display, where the parameter digit value can be 1,2,4,8.
 Using "|" can open a number of 7-segment display.

 .. literalinclude:: ../../../freenove_Kit/Code/Python_GPIOZero_Code/18.2.1_StopWatch/StopWatch.py
     :linenos:
     :language: python
     :lines: 38-42
+    :dedent:

-Subfunction outData (data) is used to make the 74HC595 output an 8-bit data immediately.
+Subfunction **outData** (data) is used to make the 74HC595 output an 8-bit data immediately.

 .. code-block:: python